mefrik/mefrik/README.md

-no ome can remembed that day
+no one can remember that day